squid-cache/squid-cache.github.io/docs/ConfigExamples/Authenticate/Ntlm.md

 gpasswd -a proxy winbindd_priv
 ```

-> ⚠️ Remove the cache_effective_group setting in squid.conf, if
+> :warning: Remove the cache_effective_group setting in squid.conf, if
   present.
 This setting causes squid to ignore the auxiliary
   winbindd_priv group membership.